Oklahoma public libraries use Edge.

 Guthrie Public Library

 - Former director Cynthia O of Guthrie Public Library describes how the library staff approached Edge as a team.
-They used the Edge results and action plan to provide direction for their technology improvements and used Edge tools to involve community partners — Guthrie Public Library Uses Edge to Enhance Digital Literacy.
+They used the Edge results and action plan to provide direction for their technology improvements and used Edge tools to involve community partners — Guthrie Public Library Uses Edge to Enhance Digital Technology.

 “From the beginning, I saw Edge as an opportunity to engage in dialogue with our community partners, including city managers and city council members in the various cities that make up the Pioneer Library System…The fact that ICMA (International Association of City/County Managers) is a core partner in the Edge consortium will be of benefit in discussions with them.”

-—Anne Masters, Pioneer Library System, OK
+—Anne Masters, Director Emerita of Pioneer Library System